Should I Sell My Car Now? 5 Situations When It Makes Sense

 You may not even need a car of your own if you moved in with relatives or friends who have a vehicle you could borrow.
 Use some of the funds from your car sale to reimburse them for gas and other related expenses — and make sure that you’re properly insured in case you have an accident while driving their vehicle.

 3. You Recently Retired

-The Great Resignation has seen millions of Americans quitting their jobs.
-Instead of finding a new position or starting a business, some are simply retiring early.
+The Great Resignation saw millions of Americans quitting their jobs.
+Instead of finding a new position or starting a business, some simply retired early.